tskisner/desibuild/README.md

 ### Get the Source

-Now make a working directory.
-For this example, just put it in the top of the desibuild source tree, but it could be anywhere.
-We will use the "desi_source" script and our text file of versions to get everything:

-    $>  mkdir build
-    $>  cd build
+We need to decide where to put the git source trees for all the DESI packages.
+The default is to use the current working directory.
+For this example, we'll run from a top-level directory that contains the desibuild git clone.
+We'll put all the source trees into a directory "desi_repos":

-    $>  ../desi_source versions.txt
+    $>  ./desibuild/desi_source \

-  See the "systems/versions_*" files for

-Where "versions.txt" is the file you have copied / modified that lists the packages and their versions to install.
+    --versions ./desibuild/systems/versions_stable_https.txt \
+    --gitdir ./desi_repos

+This will create the directory passed in the "--gitdir" option and check out all the desi git repos into that location.
+The versions file contains the list of packages, the git URL to use, and the git branch/tag to use.
 When this finishes, you should have a git clone of every repo, and the working state inside each clone should be set to a local checkout of the specified branch/tag.

 **NOTE:**  At this point you can go into those git clones and make new branches, etc.  Whatever branch is checked out in each package is the one that will be installed.
-If you are working on multiple packages, just run desi_source once with master.txt and then go create / checkout all the branches you need across multiple packages!
+If you are working on multiple packages, just run desi_source once and then go create / checkout all the branches you need across multiple packages.

 ### Installation Choices